Measuring Body Fat

 • eat slowly and avoid situations where you know you could be tempted to overeat

-You may also benefit from receiving psychological support from a trained healthcare professional to help change the way you think about food and eating.
+You may also benefit from psychological support from a trained healthcare professional to help you change your thoughts about food and eating.

 Conclusion

 I have looked at my own body fat and segmental analysis helped by equipment marketed as InBody.
-This has offered me an idea of my segmental analysis showing me how lean I am.
-The data have offered ideas about my calories and basal metabolic rate.
+This has offered me an idea of how my segmental analysis shows me how lean I am.
+The data have provided ideas about my calories and basal metabolic rate.
 I know I am slightly on the heavy side and carry a small amount of extra fat reserve that I don’t need.
-I know my cholesterol levels are slightly higher than ideal and my liver has fat around it from scans.
-My blood pressure and heart rate are not bad and I can exercise reasonably well and have few breathing difficulties.
-Using the gym is important and will continue to be part of my life, but without a doubt, I need to balance my nutritional needs.
+I know my cholesterol levels are somewhat higher than ideal, and my liver has fat around it, as seen from scans.
+My blood pressure and heart rate are not bad, and I can exercise reasonably well, but I have a few breathing difficulties.
+Using the gym is essential and will continue to be part of my life, but without a doubt, I need to balance my nutritional needs.

 Why not read Foot Health Myths Facts & Fables available from Amazon books

-Published by Busypencilcase Communications Est. 2015 for ConsultingFootPain
+Published by Busypencilcase Communications &b Publications.
+Est. 2015 for ConsultingFootPain